Open source auditing

 It even runs on systems like the Raspberry Pi, or QNAP storage devices.

-Lynis is flexible and easy to use.
-Installation is optional.
-Just copy it to a system, and use "./lynis audit system" to start the security scan.
+Lynis is light-weight and easy to use.
+Installation is optional: just copy it to a system, and use "./lynis audit system" to start the security scan.
 It is written in shell script and released as open source software (GPL).
 Software packages are available from our software repository.